SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/new-relic.md

 ---
 id: new-relic
+title: Webhook Connection for New Relic
+sidebar_label: New Relic
 ---

-# Webhook Connection for New Relic

 New Relic webhook connections allow you to send alert results to New Relic as a custom event (Insight).
 You can learn more about the New Relic Insights custom events in their [API Help](https://docs.newrelic.com/docs/insights/explore-data/custom-events/insert-custom-events-insights-api).